linhngocle2000/collaborative-carrier-network/README.md

 ### Login as carrier

 To login as a carrier agent, choose _Login_ in the start window.
 Enter a valid username/password, then click on the _Login_ button at the bottom.
-After logging in successfully, two windows will appear.

-One window contains a table of all transport requests of the logged in carrier.
+After logging in successfully, a window displaying an overview of all transport requests of the carrier appears.
 Column _Price_ shows the price the carrier has to pay if the corresponding transport request was won in an auction.
 In the next auction process, the prices of the old transport requests will be set back to 0.
 Below the table is a revenue report displaying:

 - **Total cost**: Cost that a carrier has to pay for delivering all requests on a tour
 - **Total earning**: Earning that a carrier will get from shippers after delivering all requests